pixl8/Preside-CMS/support/docs/source/devguides/presideobjects.rst

 **Preside Data Objects** are the data layer implementation for PresideCMS.
 Just about everything in the system that persists data to the database uses Preside Data Objects to do so.

-The Preside Data Objects system is deeply integrated into the CMS; input forms and other administrative GUIs can be automatically generated for your preside objects (see :doc:`formlayouts`) and :doc:`presideobjectviews` provide a way to present your data to end users without the need for handler or service layers.
-There is also a complete GUI data manager that can be configured for your clients that is based on entirely on Preside Data Objects; see :doc:`datamanager`.
+The Preside Data Objects system is deeply integrated into the CMS:

+* Input forms and other administrative GUIs can be automatically generated for your preside objects (see :doc:`formlayouts`)
+* :doc:`presideobjectviews` provide a way to present your data to end users without the need for handler or service layers
+*  The see :doc:`datamanager` provides a GUI for managing your client specific data and is based on entirely on Preside Data Objects
+* Your preside objects can have their data tied to individual :doc:`sites`, without the need for any extra programming of site filters, see :ref:`presideobjectssites`

 The following guide is intended as a thorough overview of Preside Data Objects.
 For API reference documentation, see :doc:`/reference/api/presideobjectservice` (service layer) and :doc:`/reference/presideobjects/index` (system provided data objects).